 Tackling marine litter

 Marine Litter is washing up on Scottish shores with each tide.
 It has many sources, from land and sea and from Scotland as well as other countries.
 In fact some litter has even travelled from other continents.
 In addition to work planned under our Marine Litter Strategy, we further prioritised actions to tackle plastic pollution with commitments in our Programmes for Government:

 - committed to introducing a deposit return scheme for drinks containers – report published 21 Feb 2019.
-People will pay a deposit of 20p when they buy a drink in a single use can or bottle, but they will get this back when they take the container to one of the return points.
-The scheme will go live for the public on 1 July 2022.
+People will pay a deposit of 20p when they buy a drink in a single use can or bottle, but they will get this back when they take the container to one of the return points

 - committed £500,000 to begin to address litter sinks around the coast and to develop policy to address marine plastics, which will involve working with community groups.
 Arrochar was identified as a case study area and is being monitored and maintained.
-754 tonnes of litter has been removed between 2018-2021. £100,000 was used to extend work of SCRAPbook mapping litter hot spots to include the whole of the mainland.
-More details on this project can be seen below.
+1002 tonnes of litter has been removed between 2018 and 2022. £100,000 was used to extend work of SCRAPbook mapping litter hot spots to include the whole of the mainland.
+More details on this project can be seen below

 Marine Litter Strategy